Residual Multiplicative Filter Networks for Multiscale Reconstruction: Background

 The behaviour of MFNs can be understood by analyzing the frequency of intermediate layers.
+Using the trigonometric identity

-Using trigonometric identities, e.g., $ \sin(a)\sin(b) = 0.5 ( \sin(a + b - \pi/2) + \sin(a - b + \pi/2))$, closed-form expressions for intermediate representations can be derived \cite{mfn, bacon}.
+closed-form expressions for intermediate representations can be derived \cite{mfn, bacon}.
 Dropping the bias terms $\b[i]$ for simplicity, the individual components of the intermediate representation $\z[i]$ is equal to a weighted sum of an exponential number of sine terms \cite{mfn}:

 where $\n=(n_0, \cdots, n_{i-1}, n_i)$ is a tuple of indices with $n_j \in \{1, \dots , d_h\}$ and $s_j \in \{-1, 1\}$.
 Each term in the summation comprises an amplitude, frequency and phase shift, given by